diskoverdata/diskover-docs/source_files/search_syntax.md

 Ways to either pinpoint or expand your results will be explained in this chapter in order to go around the naming convention issues, and make sure you are not missing files in your results.

-<p id="search_single_word"></p>
+<p id="search_basics"></p>

 ___
 ### Understanding the Basics of Manual Queries

+<p id="case_sensitivity"></p>

 #### Case Sensitivity

-Search queries are case insensitive, even if upper or lowercases are used in the file name or path.
-Nonetheless, there are few exceptions where queries are case sensitive:
+Search queries are case insensitive in general, so you can type upper or lowercases in the search bar when launching a query.
+There are very few exceptions where queries are case sensitive:
 - When [searching on time](#search_time).
 - When searching on [field names](#search_field_names).

+<p id="isolated_characters"></p>

 #### Isolated Characters

 #### [🍿 Watch Quick Tips | Understanding the Basics of Manual Queries](https://vimeo.com/770024733)

 When typing a word, a number, or a combination of both in the search bar, Diskover will look for those **isolated characters**.
-In order to "split" and find isolated characters, Diskover/Elasticsearch uses **isolators** like **spaces, underscores, hyphens, forward slashes, period, other punctuation, as well as upper cases** (aka CamelCase).
+In order to find isolated characters, Diskover uses **isolators** like **spaces, underscores, hyphens, forward slashes, period, other punctuation, as well as upper cases** (aka CamelCase).

-Of course, there are ways to find characters that are not isolated using [wild cards](#wildcards).
+Of course, there are ways to find characters that are not isolated by using [wild cards](#wildcards), which is explained in the next section.

 ##### Isolated Characters | Examples with Letters